-Every girl has the opportunity of studying Spanish and a second modern language (French or Mandarin) from Year 7 to A level.
+Every girl has the opportunity of studying two languages (Spanish, French or Mandarin) from Year 7 to A Level.

 Welcome to the Modern Languages Department.
 We aim to foster proficiency and accuracy and cover a wide range of complex structures.
 We also work hard on improving the accuracy of pronunciation and intonation.
 We recycle lots of high frequency language and make it automatic.
 By tasting this success early on and throughout, girls enjoy learning languages and about the culture where they are spoken.

 Learning a foreign language enhances communication, a skill much prized in a wide range of careers, including medicine.

 Our modern courses offer opportunities for practice in the four skills of Listening, Speaking, Reading and Writing.
 Lessons are fast-paced and interactive.
 We are keen to ignite the girls’ intellectual curiosity outside the classroom.
 To that end, we offer numerous extra-curricular activities.